Michaelpalacce/Server/README.md

 Commands:
 serve ---> starts the server
-serve start ---> starts the server serve edit api---> edit environment variables for the API serve edit app---> edit environment variables for the APP serve stop ---> stop the server
+serve start ---> starts the server serve start --standalone[-s] ---> starts the server without the pm2 daemon ( useful for testing errors ) serve status ---> gets the status of the server serve edit---> edit environment variables serve stop ---> stop the server
 ~~~
+- Additionally this module uses pm2 to handle the daemonizing of the process you can checkout: https://www.npmjs.com/package/pm2 for more info

 # API Environment variables
-- API_PORT - Which port the api will be running on
+- APP_PORT - Which port the server will be running on
-- API_ADDRESS - Which IP address to bind to
+- APP_ADDRESS - Which IP address to bind to
-- ADMIN_USERNAME and ADMIN_PASSWORD - in case of enabled security what are the password and the username
+- ADMIN_USERNAME and ADMIN_PASSWORD - The root username and password
 - SSL_KEY_PATH - The ABSOLUTE path to the SSL key
 - SSL_CERT_PATH - The ABSOLUTE path to the SSL certificate
-- USER_PERSIST_INTERVAL - How often in milliseconds the users will be persisted to storage, Defaults to 10000
-- DEBUG - Whether to display console logs or not
+- DEBUG - Whether to display console logs or not ( for Dev )

-# APP Environment variables
-- PORT - which port the front end app should listen on

 # Enabling SSL
 - Generate a certificate and point the SSL_KEY_PATH and SSL_CERT_PATH to their locations

 # Adding users
-- If you want to add users go to the users page from the sidebar and click on the Add Users button
+- If you want to add users go to the users page from the navbar and click on the Add New Users button
 - You will be asked to fill in the new user's data
+- After which feel free to click on the newly created user and edit it's data
-- Route will be the path from which the user can access the FS
+- Browse Module Route is the route under which the user will be able to access the FS and edit delete,download,copy, etc
-- When adding a user the user will persist after 5 seconds so don't stop the server
+- The user can have user permissions set which have priority over role permissions

+# Roles
+- WIP
+- Currently ony has root and user
+- Roles order matters as the first rule to be matched will be the one that will be used
+- WIP You can add your own roles with permissions

 # Permissions:
 - Only root and admin users can add/ view/ modify other users ( and self ).